RadoslavStefanov/DailyXtra-ReactSPA/README.md

-#DailyXtra
+# DailyXtra
 Welcome to DailyXtra, an exam assignment project designed to provide users with the latest news articles from around the world.

-#Project Overview
+# Project Overview
 DailyXtra is a simple React application that fetches news articles using the NewsAPI and displays them to the user.
 The app is built using modern web technologies, including React, Bootstrap, and Firebase.
 The app features a simple and intuitive user interface, making it easy for users to browse the latest news articles.

-#Features
+# Features
--Fetches the latest news articles from NewsAPI -Displays news articles to the user
+- Fetches the latest news articles from NewsAPI
+- Displays news articles to the user
--Simple and intuitive user interface
+- Simple and intuitive user interface
--Built using modern web technologies
+- Built using modern web technologies

-#Getting Started
+# Getting Started
 To get started with DailyXtra, you will need to follow these steps:

--Clone the repository to your local machine
+- Clone the repository to your local machine
--Install the necessary dependencies using npm install -Create a .env file in the root directory and add your NewsAPI key -Run the app using npm start
+- Install the necessary dependencies using npm install
+- Create a .env file in the root directory and add your NewsAPI key
+- Run the app using npm start

 #Pictures